 Someone found guilty of a criminal offense may receive a term of imprisonment instead of or in addition to a fine.
 In some cases, a court may impose consecutive sentences for multiple convictions.
 Someone in Hennepin County facing a criminal charge could speak with a local defense attorney to avoid a guilty verdict or a severe penalty.

 Criminal acts are classified as misdemeanors or felonies under state law.
 Misdemeanors may result in lighter penalties, while felonies usually lead to more severe and lasting consequences.
 In addition to longer prison sentences and heftier fines, felony convictions can result in the loss of certain rights, such as the right to vote or possess a firearm.

 Several criminal offenses under state law include multiple classifications depending on the seriousness of the crime and its corresponding penalties.
 For example, first-degree murder carries a sentence of imprisonment for life, while first-degree manslaughter can incur a sentence of up to 15 years in prison, a fine of up to $30,000, or both.
 The less serious classifications carry lighter penalties, such as imprisonment for up to 25 years for third-degree murder, and up to ten years in prison, a fine of up to $20,00, or both, for second-degree manslaughter.

 A reduction in the charge that someone faces can make a significant difference in the burden these penalties place on their economic condition and their freedom.
-A person facing a criminal charge at any level could arrange a consultation with a nearby criminal defense lawyer to discuss strategies for securing a reduced charge, dismissal, not guilty verdict, or other alternative to a conviction for the offense.
+A person facing a criminal charge at any level could arrange a consultation with a Hennepin County criminal defense lawyer to discuss strategies for securing a reduced charge, dismissal, not guilty verdict, or another alternative to a conviction for the offense.